Juniper/junos-terraform/README.md

 # Run Second Shell Script:  `buildProvider.sh`

-### **Prior to this step**
+> ### **Prior to this step**
-* IF you want to test the output of the configuration from the `terraform test` files, set the ENV variable `MOCK_FILE` to the path of an empty `xml` file you create where the system can display the expected config defined in the .tf files.
+> * IF you want to test the output of the configuration from the `terraform test` files, set the ENV variable `MOCK_FILE` to the path of an empty `xml` file you create where the system can display the expected config defined in the .tf files.
-   * example: create a `jtaf_output.xml` file in the `/junos-terraform` directory and run `export MOCK_FILE=/path_to_junos-terraform/jtaf_output.xml`)
+>   * example: create a `jtaf_output.xml` file in the `/junos-terraform` directory and run `export MOCK_FILE=/path_to_junos-terraform/jtaf_output.xml`)

-* **Warning:** `MOCK_FILE` should be `unset` unless wanting to enter Mock mode, otherwise system will look for path setup. `Mock Mode allows developers to test terraform commands and commits to a local file prior to device communication.` If `MOCK_FILE` is set, terraform commands will output to the file declared by the variable and not the device declared in the `main.tf` file.
+> * **Warning:** `MOCK_FILE` should be `unset` unless wanting to enter Mock mode, otherwise system will look for path setup in the terraform `.tf` test files created later on. `Mock Mode allows developers to test terraform commands and commits to a local file prior to device communication.` If `MOCK_FILE` is set, terraform commands will output to the file declared by the variable and not the device declared in the `main.tf` file.

 ### Now let's run the script:
-This file can be compiled by running `chmod +x buildProvider.sh` from the home directory followed by `./buildProvider.sh` to run the script.
+>This file can be compiled by running `chmod +x buildProvider.sh` from the home directory followed by `./buildProvider.sh` to run the script.

 Below describes what the script does: